equalitie/np1sec/doc/np1sec_api.md

 **Interface:** src/interfaces.h/TimerToken

 The (n+1)sec library makes use of timers to detect disconnection (among others).
-To stay independent from the event loop it is used in as much as possible, users of the library are required to implement few timer related function.
+To remain as independent as possible from the event loop the library is used in, users of the library are required to implement few timer related functions.

 When the (n+1)sec library needs to start a timer, it calls the `RoomInterface::set_timer` function